1delta-DAO/docs/guide/delegation.md

 ## Supply / Withdraw / Borrow / Repay

-To begin, first select a trade type by clicking the "Start Trading" button, followed by choosing the specific position we wish to engage with.
+To begin, we first select a trade type by clicking the "Start Trading" button, followed by choosing the specific position we wish to engage with.

 The screenshot below illustrates a selection of WETH as collateral, indicating that we intend to interact with a WETH collateral position.